cmwilson21/dusty-shoes-client/README.md

 # Getting Started with Dusty Shoes

 This is a React frontend for a travel app, Dusty Shoes.
 Fork and clone this repository and run yarn install to get the front end up and going.
-Fork and clone the backend repository, https://github.com/cmwilson21/dusty-shoes-server, and follow the README.md instructions there to get the back end going.
+Fork and clone the [backend repository](https://github.com/cmwilson21/dusty-shoes-server) and follow the README.md instructions there to get the back end going.

 Once everything is ready, run yarn start to activate the app.